 Submitted by Dic Wheeler

-Circophony’s Cirque du Schooleil is made possible with generous support from the Connecticut Office of the Arts/DECD; Middletown Commission on the Arts; City of Middletown Health Department; The Fund for Greater Hartford; State of Connecticut Judicial Branch (Youth Violence Prevention); Evan Boyd Knoll Memorial Fund; Middletown Youth Services Bureau; Thomas J. Atkins Memorial Trust Fund; Middlesex United Way; CHEFA CT Cultural Fund; and many generous individual donors.
+The Lion, the Witch and the Wardrobe is produced by special arrangement with the Dramatic Publishing Company of Woodstock, Illinois.
+The Junior Repertory Company production of The Lion, the Witch and the Wardrobe is made possible with generous grants from the Middletown Commission on the Arts, the City of Middletown, and the Maximilian E. and Marion O. Hoffman Foundation.
+Additional support comes from the Connecticut Office of the Arts/DECD; The Fund for Greater Hartford; Liberty Bank Foundation; State of Connecticut Judicial Branch (Youth Violence Prevention); Middletown Youth Services Bureau; Thomas J. Atkins Memorial Trust Fund; Middlesex United Way; CT Humanities Cultural Fund; New England Foundation for the Arts New England Arts Resilience Fund; Middlesex United Way; and many generous individual donors.

 Photo by Dan Schmidt of Janelle Verdejo as The White Witch